 Weissenohe Abbey, Benedictine monastery and brewery in Weißenohe, Germany

-The monastery was founded in 1145 by Gebizo of Ravensburg and his sister Luitgarde, becoming an important center in the region for centuries.
-Bavarian secularization in 1803 restructured it significantly, yet the community continued its religious and brewing work.
+The monastery was founded in 1145 by Gebizo of Ravensburg and his sister Luitgarde, and it quickly grew into a religious center of some weight in the region.
+Bavarian secularization in 1803 interrupted monastic life for a period before the community resumed its work on the site.

 The community of curious travelers